insarlab/MintPy/docs/installation.md

 ### 2. Install Python dependecies ###

-PySAR is written in Python3 (3.5+) and relies on several Python modules, check the [requirements.txt](../requirements.txt) file for details.
+MintPy is written in Python3 (3.5+) and relies on several Python modules, check the [requirements.txt](../requirements.txt) file for details.
 We recommend using [conda](https://conda.io/miniconda.html) or [macports](https://www.macports.org/install.php) to install the python environment and the prerequisite packages, because of the convenient managenment and default [performance setting with numpy/scipy](http://markus-beuckelmann.de/blog/boosting-numpy-blas.html) and [pyresample](https://pyresample.readthedocs.io/en/latest/installation.html#using-pykdtree).

 #### Installing via conda ####